 To learn how racial animus and resentment of outsiders and immigrants became one of the main tools of right-wing propaganda, all you have to do is follow the money.
 Libertarian ideologues, wounded from Barry Goldwater’s landslide defeat at the hands of Lyndon Johnson in 1964 began funding the GOP’s new “Southern Strategy” for Richard Nixon in 1968.

-By combining race and social issues to gin up support for tax cutting and union-union busting, the GOP would land on a winning message that allowed them to dominate American politics for the next 50 years.
+By combining race and social issues to gin up support for tax cutting and union-union busting, the GOP would land on a winning message and fundraising strategy that allowed them to dominate American politics for the next 50 years.
 Connecting the “welfare queen” myth to supply-side economic policies, Lee Atwater and then his disciples Karl Rove and Roger Ailes forged the foundational narrative of the conservative movement.
 It goes:

 “Those lazy, drug-abusing minorities and immigrants are using welfare to steal money from hard-working, morally upright ‘Real Americans.’”